 - Built-in authentication and privacy support

 Migrating from IPv4 to IPv6

 Migrating doesn’t mean replacing IPv4 with IPv6.
-It just means enabling the IPv6 along with IPv4.
+It just means enabling IPv6 along with IPv4.

-In the current scenario, most organisations rely on IPv4.
+In the current scenario, most organizations rely on IPv4.
 For them, it is practically impossible to migrate to IPv6 in a day.
 This means that for some time, both will coexist.

 There are several techniques for migrating from IPv4 to IPv6.
 Some of them are as follows:

-- Dual Stack: In this technique, the network devices are configured for both the versions of IP.
+- Dual-Stack: In this technique, the network devices configure both versions of IP.

-- Tunnelling: This technique involves encapsulating one protocol inside the other.
-For example, if you have two devices using IPv6 connected with IPv4 network, then the traffic is tunnelled inside the IPv4 packets and sent over the network.
+- Tunneling: This technique involves encapsulating one protocol inside the other.
+For example, if you have two devices using IPv6 connected with the IPv4 network, then the traffic is tunneled inside the IPv4 packets and sent over the network.

 - Translation: Translation involves translating one protocol to the other.
 This allows IPv6 hosts to communicate with IPv4 hosts.

 A Brief on SSL and TLS Protection Protocols